tinymce/tinymce-docs/modules/ROOT/pages/available-menu-items.md

----
-layout: default
-title: Menu Items Available for TinyMCE
+# Menu Items Available for TinyMCE
-title_nav: Available Menu Items
+:title_nav: Available Menu Items
-description_short: Complete list of menu items available for the menu bar and context menus.
+:description_short: Complete list of menu items available for the menu bar and context menus.
-description: Complete list of menu items available for the menu bar and context menus.
+:description: Complete list of menu items available for the menu bar and context menus.
-keywords: menuitems menu menubar
+:keywords: menuitems menu menubar
----

 The following tables show all available menu items, including items provided by plugins.
 To retrieve a list from the editor, run the following command from the browser console: